 E54 Dimension.
-P91 has unit (is unit of): E58 Measurement Unit many to one, necessary (1,1;0,n)
+P91 has unit (is unit of): E58 Measurement Unit

 This property establishes the relationship between an instance of E97 Monetary Amount and the instance of E98 Currency that it is measured in.

 Christie's hammer price for Vincent van Gogh's "Still Life: Vase with Fifteen Sunflowers" in London on 30th March 1987 (E97) has currency British Pounds (E98).